andrewbaxter/spaghettinuum/readme.md

 # Why

-## Anarchism
+## Why not DNS

+Anarchy

 Just kidding.
 The real reasons for disliking DNS are:

-- Paying large amounts of money to middlemen
+- Paying large amounts of money to rent seeking middlemen
 - Pay up or lose everything you've ever built
-- Global competition over an artificially limited resource (short catchy names)
+- Global competition over an artificially limited resource
 - Poor DNS registrar security/tech casting your domain names into the void
 - Increasing ability for corporations to arrange takeovers
 - IANA granting tiny fiefdoms to despots

 More and more things rely on DNS: Getting SSL certificates, email, Matrix, that new Twitter replacement.
 For all the reasons above, the faster we have an alternative the better.

-With a decentralized approach _you can still enjoy all of this_ if you want by relying on a 3rd party for hosting, in case you like that sort of stuff.

 ## Gibberish names